Mountain Bike Pack Essentials: What to carry on the trail

 1. A Multi-Tool

 I love a good multi-tool.
 They have saved me countless times on the trail when I’ve needed to tighten bolts, adjust my rear derailleur, fix a broken chain, or do other trailside quick fixes.
-If you only carry one tool with you on a mountain bike ride, let it be a multi-tool.
+If you only carry one tool with you on a mountain bike ride, make it a multi-tool.

 A good multi-tool, like the Crank Brothers Multi-19, will have at least a chain breaker, a Torx T25, and 2 through 8 mm hex wrenches (Allen keys).
 These are the basic tools you should need for most trailside fixes.
+More complete tools will have both types of screwdriver heads, pliers, a wire cutter, and other various tools.

 Multi-tools are needed for:

-2. A Hand Pump
+3. A Hand Pump

 Whether you forgot to check tire pressure before you hit the trail or you got a flat and need to pump up the new tube, a hand pump is a non-negotiable tool to carry with you on a mountain bike ride.